ivonnerubio/GitHub-Repo-Automation/README.md

 - Move into the new directory
 - Initialize a new git project
 - Create a readme file
-- Create
+- Add all the files and commit them to the repository

-        Describe the content of your project or repository Explain things the users would have a hard time understanding right away What steps need to be taken?
+## Describe the content of your project or repository
+This repo contains the zsh script and a readme file.

+## Important Notes
+This script requires the user to customize the path of where the repo will be created.
+I have chosen a folder in my documents called GitHub, where all my repos will live.
+    What steps need to be taken?
         Do they need to install any software?
         Is there any hardware requirements or dependencies?